-If a relative or friend will be giving you money to help make a down payment on or purchase a house, your bank and lender will likely require some type of written documentation that the money is in fact a gift, not a loan.
+If a relative or friend will be giving you money to help make a down payment on or purchase a house, your bank or other institutional lender will likely require some type of written documentation that the money is in fact a gift, not a loan.

-The reason is that if it's a loan, you will be deeper in debt than the bank had earlier calculated.
-In that case, you may no longer qualify for the same loan terms the bank had offered, or perhaps any loan at all.
+The reason is that, if it's a loan, you will be deeper in debt than the lender had earlier calculated.
+In that case, you might no longer qualify for the same loan terms the bank had offered, or perhaps any loan at all.
 (Learn more about mortgage requirements.)

 Here's a sample gift letter you can use to prove that the money is truly meant as an outright gift, with no expectation of repayment.

-Before finalizing the letter, check with your lender to make sure that it includes all information the bank requires, such as evidence of the donor’s ability to provide these gift funds.
+Before finalizing the letter, check with your lender to make sure that it includes all information required, such as evidence of the donor's ability to provide these gift funds.

 To: [name and address of bank or lender]